-In 2014, the ACT Government announced the Loose-fill Asbestos Insulation Eradication Scheme, offering to buy all ACT homes that loose-fill asbestos (Mr Fluffy) insulation affected.
-Under the scheme, the ACT Government is acquiring, demolishing and safely disposing of all impacted homes, correcting affected blocks and then reselling them to pay for the overall costs of the scheme.
+In 2014, the ACT Government announced the Loose-fill Asbestos Insulation Eradication Scheme, offering to buy all ACT homes affected by loose-fill asbestos (Mr Fluffy) insulation.
+Under the scheme, the ACT Government is acquiring, demolishing and safely disposing of affected homes, remediating the blocks and then reselling them to assist with the overall costs of the scheme.

 The ACT Revenue Office oversees the scheme.

 The transaction date is the date of grant, transfer, or agreement for transfer of your new home (whichever is first – not the settlement date).

 The ACT Government introduced the Barrier Free model for duty as part of its tax reform on 18 September 2017.

 Loose-Fill Asbestos Insulation Eradication Buyback Concession Scheme applications must now be made by SmartForm.
 However, the eligibility requirements of the Scheme have not changed.

 The Loose-Fill Asbestos Buyback Concession Scheme is available to all homeowners, including landlords, who meet the following eligibility criteria:

 - you must be the legal title holder of an affected home as of 28 October 2014